izzy1090/izzy1090/README.md

 Software Engineer
 -----------------

 I'm looking for a position with an emphasis on solving hard problems while collaborating with a team of engineers on fun challenges.
 Previously, I worked in the music industry as a music supervisor, audio engineer/producer and composer for 7+ years.
-Since then, I've written programs utilizing C/C++, JavaScript, React JS, Next JS, Swift, and HTML/CSS to bring ideas into action.
-I enjoy the process of creating something from nothing and maximizing efficiency.
+Since then, I've written programs utilizing C/C++, JavaScript, React JS, Next.js, Swift, and HTML/CSS to bring ideas into action.
+I love the process of creating something from nothing and maximizing efficiency.

 * 🌍  I'm based in New York City
 * ✉️  You can contact me at [michaelisabella1@gmail.com](mailto:michaelisabella1@gmail.com)